RyutoSetsujin/stepcharts-modern/README.md

 * Add DDR A20+ charts
 * Add DDR A3 charts
 * I want to do the ssc parser???
 It's probably super hard but I wanna see if it's doable
+* (2022-06-09 9:14 AM MST) I just noticed this doesn't have Dancing Stage feat.
+TRUE KiSS DESTiNATiON nor does this have some of the DDR Solo megamixes
+* Rename the style short-forms for SuperNOVA 1 and 2 to SN1 and SN2